 27. Free activities at Salesforce Park

 San Francisco’s Salesforce Park is an amazing modern marvel 70 feet above the street atop the Salesforce Transit Center.
 It also hosts a collection of free events every week, including yoga classes, bootcamps, live music, bird walks, garden tours, drum circles, and much more.

-The Filoli estate in Woodside is currently putting on a special Summer Nights series, happening every Thursday evening from 5-8pm through September 22.
-The estate typically closes at 5pm so these after-hours events are great for exploring the gardens just before dusk with a cocktail in hand.
-Sip on a margarita or a refreshing mint limeade while listening to lively Irish session music at the Pool Pavilion.
-You can also indulge in flavorful tacos, burritos, and fried plantains from the Cochinita food truck.
+The Filoli estate in Woodside is currently putting on a special Summer Nights series, happening every Thursday evening through September 21.
+The estate typically closes at 5pm so these after-hours events are great for exploring the gardens just before dusk with a cocktail in hand while enjoying live music.

 San Francisco is the birthplace of Burning Man and an ideal place to get a taste of the festival’s fun and creativity year-round.
 Even if you’d rather be riding a dust-covered bike through Black Rock City, here are a couple of places to get those good Burning Man vibes in SF.